 The Urology Residency Training Program participates in both the AUA (American Urological Association) and ERAS (Electronic Residency Application Service) Residency Matching Programs.
 Applicants must register with both the AUA and ERAS websites.
 No paper applications will be accepted.
 Only complete applications submitted through the ERAS system will be reviewed for positions beginning at the PGY-1 level the following academic year.
 Please contact your school’s Dean's office for additional information regarding the ERAS electronic application process.
 Please visit the SAU website for up-to-date interview and match process information

-All applications submitted are reviewed in October and invitations to interview with the Residency Training Program are sent out in November.
-Interviews occur during the first few weeks in December.
+All applications submitted are reviewed in October and invitations to interview with the Residency Training Program will be sent out on 10/22/21.
+Responses from students will be due on 10/25/21.
+Interview dates this year are Tuesday, 11/16/21 and Thursday, 11/18/21.
 If you are invited to interview, you will be contacted by e-mail.
 Due to the COVID-19 pandemic, all interview will be virtual.
 During your interviews, you will meet with the urology faculty and residents.

 Virtual Open House